Jonerbay/Senior-Project/README.md

 - `file_number` for file `0000.npy` is just `0000`.
 After running program, tab in web browser will be opened.

-Note: to run this program you should in project path with Stanford data.
-It works only with Stanford data
+Note: to run this program Stanford data should be in you path.
+It works only with Stanford data.
+Also, change project path in the file.
 ### Slice-by-slice image saving
 You can run this web-widget any time.
 `python printSlices.py [plane] [file_number] [slice_number]`
 - `file_number` for file `0000.npy` is just `0000`.
 After running program, matplotlib plot will be shown with all slices.
 Also, all images will be saved in `/images`

-Note: to run this program you should in project path with Stanford data.
-It works only with Stanford data
+Note: to run this program Stanford data should be in you path.
+It works only with Stanford data.
+Also, change project path in the file.